 - a.
 Fishway Ladders.
 Water depth over weirs: 1' to 1.3'. - b.
 Counting Windows.
 The minimum counting slot width should be 18".
 All equipment should be maintained and in good condition.
 The counting window and backboard should be cleaned as needed to maintain good visibility. - c.
 Head on all Fishway Entrances.
-Head range: 1' to 2'.
+Head range: 1' to 2'. - d.

-- d.
 North Shore Entrance (NEW 1).
 Elevation of top of gate when on sill = 332.25'. - 1.
 Operate downstream gate closest to shore. - 2.
 Weir depth: 8' or greater below tailwater.
 At tailwaters less than elevation 340.25', weirs should be on sill.
 Note that at low river flow and tailwater, some of the diffusers are above tailwater and project may only be able to maintain a 6' weir depth. - 3.
 North Shore Lower Diffuser Gates: If the tailwater is below elevation 344', the diffuser gates should be fully open.
 If the tailwater is above elevation 344', the diffuser gates should be one-half open. - e.
-North Powerhouse Entrance (NFE 1 and 2).
-Elevation of top of gate when on sill = 332.25'. - 1.
+North Powerhouse Entrances (NFE 1 and 2).
+Elevation at top of gate when on sill = 332.25'. - 1.
 Operate 1 downstream gate. - 2.
 Weir depth: 8' or greater below tailwater.
 At tailwaters less than elevation 340.25', weirs should be on sill.

-[Note: At low tailwater, weirs will bottom out and will be less than 8' below tailwater.]
+[Note: At low tailwater, weirs will bottom out and will be less than 8' below tailwater.] - f.

-- f.
 Floating Orifice Gates.
-Operate 7 floating orifices (O.G. numbers 1, 2, 4, 6, 8, 10, and 12). - g.
+Operate 4 floating orifices, OG1, 4, 10, and 12. - g.
 South Shore Entrance (SFE-1).
 Elevation of top of gate when on sill = 332.25'. - 1.
 Operate entrance closest to powerhouse. - 2.
 Weir depth: 8' or greater below tailwater.
 At tailwaters less than elevation 340.25', weirs should be on sill.

-[Note: At low tailwater, weirs will bottom out and will be less than 8' below tailwater.]
+[Note: At low tailwater, weirs will bottom out and will be less than 8' below tailwater.] - h.

-h.
 Channel Velocity.
 1.5' to 4' per second.
+Ice Harbor Dam monitors water velocity at the junction pool in the lower south fish ladder.
+The current device utilizes Doppler Technology.
+Decision for placement was not only what was considered to be the single most representative position, but also the placement for maintenance and ease of installation.
+In addition, head is measured at the north, north powerhouse, and south fishway entrances.